 Emergencies: +255 (0) 24 223 2222, if you need an ambulance +255 (0) 779 770 577

-Should you get sick, best contact the manager or reception of your place of accommodation, they should have the numbers of the nearest medical practitioners
+Should you get sick in a coastal area, best contact the manager or reception of your place of accommodation, they should have the numbers of the nearest medical practitioner

 Pharmacies: Shamshu (best selection) and Izmir Pharmacies, both in Darajani/Stone Town, behind the fish/meat market building, and at Global Hospital of course